babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.OMR for .NET.md

 - High accuracy rate & ability to export the results in CSV format.
 - [Create OMR templates](https://docs.aspose.com/display/omrnet/Create+OMR+Template) from text markup.

-## New Features in Version 20.4
+## New Features & Enhancements in Version 20.6

-- Support of exporting images to `PDF`.
-- Supports barcode creation and recognition.

-## Enhancements in Version 20.4

-- Supports horizontal alignment for the grid element in template generation.
+- Absolute positioning for an image element in template generation.

-For the detailed notes, please visit [Aspose.OMR for .NET 20.4 Release Notes](https://docs.aspose.com/display/omrnet/Aspose.OMR+for+.NET+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.OMR for .NET 20.6 Release Notes](https://docs.aspose.com/display/omrnet/Aspose.OMR+for+.NET+20.6+Release+Notes).

 ## Save OMR Results As